The History of the Explanar

 PGA Master Professional Luther Blacklock.

-In 1993, Luther was a PGA Professional who had already been teaching golf for over twenty years.
+In 1993, Luther was a PGA Professional who had already been teaching golf for over thirty years.
 Although he was a very successful teacher, Luther felt that something was missing from his teaching armory.

 Luther identified that the missing component was that his golf students not only needed to understand how to swing their club to perform their shot, but more importantly, they needed to feel what it was like to swing perfectly in line with their optimum swing plane.
 If a golfer is able to

 swing perfectly at the angle of their optimum swing plane, then they will be able to perform much straighter, longer, and more consistent shots on the golf course.

 To help his students understand what it was like to feel this perfect golf swing in order to improve their game, Luther invented the

 Explanar Golf Training Aid in 2001.
 The Explanar Today

 The Explanar Training Aid is now used in over forty countries by